SAP/crossplane-provider-cloudfoundry/exporttool/README.md

     #
-    # don't deploy, this is a test resource!
+    # don't deploy it, this is a test resource!
     #
     # ---
     # Object: